3.1 Research, Segmentation Analysis

 Each year, we print a detailed consumer brochure that provides an overview of the Return-It system: what it is, how it works, and how it’s making a difference.

 We place advertorials in various newspapers and magazines throughout the province.
 These help to highlight key statistics and recovery trends, and provide information about specific recycling programs we’re running.
+We also share relevant community information through our public platforms to local media outlets, stewards, and influencers to help spread the word.

 - Return-It.ca and Return-It Blog